kristomu/voting-scripts/README.md

 linear\_programming
 -------------------

-Methods written as GNU MathProg linear or mixed-integer programs
+Methods and proofs written as GNU MathProg linear or mixed-integer programs